 Over the past four decades, per pupil spending in California has doubled.
 In dollar terms, Californians are spending $27 billion more today on K-12 education than they did in 1974 – and that is after controlling for both enrollment growth and inflation.

 Teacher's unions constantly clamor for tax hikes.
 In November 2012 they successfully campaigned for Prop.
 30, which raised income tax for some and sales tax for all.
+In 2016, Prop.
+55 extended the tax hikes but did away with the sales tax increase.
 According to Richard Rider:

 Teachers and Students

 Because of an archaic tenure system, it can cost hundreds of thousands of dollars to try to rid a school system of one incompetent or criminal teacher.

 The average teacher’s annual salary in CA is $72,535, fourth highest in the country.
 (That amount does not include the teacher’s health plan and a state pension plan.)

 The 2015 NAEP test revealed that California’s 4th graders ranked 49th in the country in reading and 48th in math.

 According to The Literacy Project, there are currently 45 million Americans who are functionally illiterate, unable to read above a 5th grade level, and half of all adults can’t read a book at an 8th grade level.
 In California, 25 percent of the state’s 6 million students are unable to perform basic reading skills